-There is no requirement to file any governing document at Companies House but we can provide assistance in drafting a suitable LLP Partnership Agreement if required.
-It is highly recommended that a formal agreement is established to ensure the business has a proper framework for the resolution of disputes between members or for the provision of rules on withdrawing profits from the business, and suitable exit strategies.
+There is no requirement to file any governing document at Companies House but it is highly recommended that a formal agreement is established to ensure the business has a proper framework for the resolution of disputes between members or for the provision of rules on withdrawing profits from the business, and suitable exit strategies.
 The LLP must also have an official registered office, just as with a limited company, which is recorded at Companies House.
 Unlike limited companies, there are no directors or company secretary, and of course, no shareholders.